Interview with Stanislav Pyadishev about visualization with Blender and YafaRay

 Enjoy the interview.

-1 – Tell us a bit more about yourself, and where did the interest to work with computer graphics came from.
+1 – Tell us a bit more about yourself, and where did the interest to work with computer graphics come from.

 My name is Stanislav Pyadishev, I'm 27 years old and I'm currently living and working in Omsk, Russia.
 Frankly, I don't remember exactly what initially interested me in 3d, it has happened all of sudden.
 But wait, there was such a thing… I think, it was Silent Hill 3 videogame.
 I've just fell in love with this horror atmosphere and wanted to make something like that.